tomaszklimczyk/terraform-aviatrix-aws-transit/README.md

 active_mesh | true | Set to false to disable active_mesh
-prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -transit
+prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -transit enable_segmentation | false | Switch to true to enable transit segmentation

 ### Outputs
 This module will return the following objects: